Rafael-Zancanaro/HelperPackage/README.md

 # HelperPackage
-package to helper me on my projects
+package for helper me on my projects